Los Angeles Police Department

 Community Police Advisory Board Executive Committee

-Call to Order: The meeting was called to order by Co-Chair Johnnie Raines.
+Call to Order: The meeting was called to order by Sergeant Jim Barlow.

-Welcome & Introduction of Members: Civilian Co-Chair Mr. Johnnie Raines was introduced and requested that other C-PAB members mention who they are, their community affiliations.
+Welcome & Introduction of Members: Civilian Co-Chair Mr. Johnnie Raines was introduced and requested that other C-PAB members mention who they are and where they are from.

-Captain’s Comments: Captain III Paul A. Snell, provided some updates on the USC events.
+Captain’s Comments: Captain III Paul A. Snell, was not present.

 Basic Car Reports: